doyouwantsometea/dialog_completion/README.md

 `--context`: incorporate dialogue context again in the prompt footer</br>
 `--open_end`: remove the tunrs following the target turn in the prompt</br>

+The output of this step can be found under `data/results/{dataset}`, with arguments appended to the file name.

 ## Evaluation

+The script for evaluation iterates through all the files under `data/results/{dataset}` or `data/tuned_results/{dataset}`, depending on whether the argument `--tuned` is used.
+In case only some files are to be evaluated, remove the unnecessary ones from the directory.</br>
+Here's an example of the command line:

 ```
 python3 evaluation.py -d WIRED --fed --ixquisite